junxit/us-congress-bills-111/metadata.md

 - 2009-06-23 — Committee on Foreign Relations.
 Reported by Senator Kerry with amendments.
 With written report No. 111-33.
 - 2009-06-23 — Committee on Foreign Relations.
 Reported by Senator Kerry with amendments.
 With written report No. 111-33.
 - 2009-06-23 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 85.
+- 2009-06-24 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S7015-7022; text of measure as reported: CR S7015-7018; text as passed Senate: CR S7018-7022)
+- 2009-06-24 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S7015-7022; text of measure as reported: CR S7015-7018; text as passed Senate: CR S7018-7022)